The Rat (The Americans): Plot

 Stan (Noah Emmerich) and Aderholt (Brandon J. Dirden) continue investigating Martha (Alison Wright), checking her history background.
 Her life involves an abortion in 1964, as well as being romantically involved with Chris Amador prior to his death.

 Philip (Matthew Rhys) desperately tries to save Martha, asking William (Dylan Baker) to get help from the Centre, but William states it is unlikely.
 He then picks up Martha and takes her to a safe house, saying that the FBI may know about her.
 Gabriel (Frank Langella) arrives shortly, per Philip's request.
 Gabriel is not delighted over Martha's stay, but Philip refuses to let her return to work, threatening that he revealed his cover to her.
 Gabriel and Elizabeth (Keri Russell) continue attending Martha's safe house to provide her with supplies.

 Alone with her, Philip finally confesses to Martha that he is a KGB agent.
 While shocked, she still wants to stay with him and they proceed to have sex.
 Stan and Aderholt check Martha's apartment, but don't find anything incriminating.
 However, the FBI has managed to find a connection to a man named Clark Westerfeld, and is working in finding more information.
 During this, Arkady (Lev Gorn) informs Oleg (Costa Ronin) that he needs to get in charge of Martha getting exfiltrated to Russia.

-When Clark Westerfeld is reported as a dead person in Atlanta, Stan and Aderholt disclose their discoveries to Gaad (Richard Thomas), surprising him over Martha's actions.
+Stan and Aderholt disclose their discoveries to Gaad (Richard Thomas), surprising him over Martha's actions.
 Philip meets with William, who shares his story of how the female agent who was "his wife" was returned to Russia, something that he laments.
-Martha finds Gabriel waiting for her at the safe house, and decides to leave.
-Gabriel tries to convince her to return, but is forced to let her go when she threatens to reveal he works for the KGB.
+Martha finds Philip gone and only Gabriel waiting for her at the safe house, and decides to leave.
+Gabriel tries to convince her to return, but is forced to let her go when she threatens to loudly yell that he works for the KGB.